Staff profile - Jane Speight

 2001 & 2002 Invited to present research at the SET (Science, Engineering and Technology) for Britain: Reception for Younger Scientists held at the Palace of Westminster, London

-Among her various research projects, Jane is an investigator on several national and international studies:
+Jane is an investigator on several research projects and programs, including national and international studies:

 - DESMOND Self Monitoring Study: evaluating selfmonitoring

-- Hypo COMPaSS trial: using optimized technology to prevent recurrent
+- Hypo COMPaSS trial: an RCT using optimized technology to prevent recurrent severe hypoglycaemia (Funding: Diabetes UK)

-- NDSS National Development Program for Mental Health and Diabetes
+- National Development Program for Mental Health and Diabetes (Funding: NDSS)

 Jane has a well-established portfolio of research in behavioural, psychological and social aspects of diabetes and is widely regarded as one of the leading psychologists specialising in diabetes in the UK and Australia.
 Her principle research interests focus broadly on improving the quality of life of people with diabetes and optimising their self-care.
 Her research interests include: